KARD's BM says he wants to collaborate with NCT's Taeyong, Mark and Johnny

 However, BM concluded that his “dream team” will always be KARD.
 “I feel like a lot of people are waiting on that,” said the rapper, referring to member J.Seph’s anticipated return from mandatory military service.
 “It’s always going to be stronger with the four of us rather than with solos or duos, so we’re getting ready for that real soon.”

 NCT 127 are set to return with new music later this year.
-During an online fan-meeting held yesterday (July 7), in celebration of the group’s fifth anniversary, the group shared that they would be returning with a full-length studio album this September, per Billboard.
+During an online fan-meeting held on July 7, in celebration of the group’s fifth anniversary, the group shared that they would be returning with a full-length studio album this September, per Billboard.
 More details and a timeline for the release have yet to be unveiled, but are expected in the coming months.